 Trains

-Comfortable and efficient for connecting major cities like Casablanca, Rabat, Fes, and Marrakech.
-First class recommended for longer journeys.
-Book in advance during peak seasons.
+Comfortable and efficient for major cities (Casablanca, Rabat, Fes, Marrakech).
+Book in advance.

 Buses